Where-Object

 List the processes with a working set greater than 25000K. (bytes = Kilobytes*1024):

-PS C:\> Get-process | ? {$_.workingset -gt 25000*1024}
+PS C:\> Get-Process | Where-Object {$_.workingset -gt 25000*1024}

 Get the processes with a ProcessName property that begins with the letter p.
 The -match operator enables you to use regular expressions:

-PS C:\> Get-process | Where-Object { $_.ProcessName -match '^p.*' }
+PS C:\> Get-Process | Where-Object { $_.ProcessName -match '^p.*' }

 “The enemy of art is the absence of limitations” ~ Orson Welles